nipy/heudiconv/paper.md

  - name: Ted Strauss  # 0 commits, issues: opened 8 participated in 0
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
- - name: john lee  # 2 commits, issues: opened 5 participated in 1
+ - name: John Lee  # 2 commits, issues: opened 5 participated in 1
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are
  - name: Isaac To  # 7 commits, issues: opened 0 participated in 0
    orcid:
-   affiliation:  # add full names if not yet listed, or indexes if already are
+   affiliation: 1
  - name: Christopher J. Markiewicz  # 4 commits, issues: opened 1 participated in 2
    orcid:
    affiliation:  # add full names if not yet listed, or indexes if already are